OsainAbitia/100DaysOfCode/day-32-automated-motivational-quote/README.md

 Run the script.

+## What you can learn here

+- Send emails with SMTP Python library

 ### Side notes
 By default, this script uses Gmail to create the SMTP server, for new providers check your security settings and after testing the code, check your spam.